billybrewster/blog/content/posts/arcticspine2025.md

 I was crushed.

 A few message exchanges on the sat tracker informed me that the safety team had been unable to get to the hut the previous night because of the icy conditions but were now on their way.

-Thinking back to Darren’s warning the previous day I could only imagine the team hadn’t been able to get there due to the conditions.
 Opening another door there was a small room containing a bed – every cloud!!

 ![](/images/arcticspine2025/IMG_6907.HEIC)